 Some tools may extend this limit by allowing contiguous XY records to be concatenated together in the output stream.
 Unfortunately, this has limited support in most tools, meaning it won’t work in most flows.
 It is best to avoid GDS if you are going to have a lot of points on your polygons or paths.
 Instead, use OASIS which has no internal limit on the point count.

 Conclusion: Support this, but only for a single XY record.
 Do not support contiguous XY records which has low downstream tool support in flows.
 Instead, just move to OASIS to get past the 8191 point count limit anxiety.

-Many people use the C programming language, and many people think that strings must have null bytes (a zero value) attached to the end of every string.
-However, this is half true in GDS, and false in OASIS.
+Many people use the C programming language, and many people think that strings must have null bytes (a zero byte) attached to the end of every string.
+However, this is half true in GDS, and totally false in OASIS.
 Strings stored in OASIS leave off the null byte entirely (which can be a pain in its own way).
-GDS, however, has all records an even byte length due to the 16 bit processor running it.
-The string “foo” encoded in a GDS STRING record encodes as “foo<null>” with a terminating null byte, but “food” does not.
+In GDS, however, all records are an even byte length due to the 16 bit processor running the records.
+The string “foo” encoded in a GDS STRING record encodes as “foo<null>” with a terminating null byte, but “food” does not as it fits comfortably in two bytes.
 Getting back to the C programmers, this detail does not matter and therefore all strings written through their private GDS program adds a null byte to the end of “food”, therefore making the STRING record an odd length.
 This causes quite a bit of havoc with a parser well-tuned to expect even length GDS records or accessing records by pointers.